 Submitting and carrying that age-old resume for the interview is unprofessional.
 Design your resume with style covering each and every part and avoiding the lengthy paragraphs of all your jobs, even the minutest ones.
 Also, dodge the job which you cannot add to the accomplishments list.

 Additionally, do proofreading of your resume for putting a check for typing errors, grammar goofs, and other factual errors.
 Errors in the resume are highly unprofessional and can cost you your dream job.

 Your attire can speak volumes about you.
 So stick to the formal dress for the interview to present a professional image of yours.
 Unless it is an interview with a fashion magazine please avoid any casual wears.

 Neutral colors like black, brown, gray and blue are most appropriate for both men and women in the interview.
 In addition to the dress, complete your attire with shoes and not flip flops of any kind.

 When you slouch back while sitting or entering the interview room, you send a very negative impression on the employer.
 Also, sitting in the interview with legs splayed apart, or keeping hands behind the head is all considered unprofessional.

 Keeping your arms cross over your chest has always been a no-no in an interview as it conveys that you are not open about yourself in the conversation.
 Always sit straight with your torso facing the interviewer, sending the message that you are keen on the job.

 4. Facial Expression:

-Any facial expression in excess of the neutral reaction must be avoided.
+Any facial expression above the neutral reaction must avoid.
 Try to be in the middle of the road, while being too smiley can make you look dumb and even others may sense something fishy from your behavior, on the other hand being too serious or stone-faced can make you look like the sack of troubles.
 Nobody is interested in a fake person so stay pleasantly neutral.